-- 1. Open the Guest Control File Manager. - In the guest VM, select Machine, File Manager. - The left pane shows the files on the host system. - 2.
-Create a guest session.
+- 1. Open the Guest Control File Manager.
+Do either of the following: - In the guest VM, select Machine, File Manager. - In VirtualBox Manager, click on the machine name.
+Click File Manager in the machine tools menu for the VM.

+The left pane shows the files on the host system.

+2. Create a guest session.